namanbansal102/Mantra-AI-Midl/README.md

 - 💬 **Plain-English Hover Tooltips** — Every node and edge explains itself in one natural-language sentence
 - ⚡ **Real-Time Detection** — Risk scores computed live as graph is built, no pre-indexed data required
 - 🦊 **Wallet Connect** — MetaMask / Web3 wallet connection with address display in the navbar
-- 🌐 **BNB Chain Native** — Optimised for BNB Chain transaction patterns and token standards (BEP-20, BEP-721, BEP-1155)
+- 🌐 **midl Chain Native** — Optimised for midl Chain transaction patterns and token standards (BEP-20, BEP-721, BEP-1155)

 ---